top of page

 About the Author

-Her essays and most recent book are based on personal experience, inspired by nature, and informed by science.
-Pachter won Golden Nib awards for nonfiction in 2021 and 2023 from the Virginia Writers Club.
-Several of her essays are in the national e-zine "Pulse: Voices from the Heart of Medicine."
-Her recently published book, "A Monarch in Winter: Biography of a Butterfly," is available on Amazon.
-In this photo, she is near Anguangueo, Mexico, where millions of eastern monarchs overwinter.
+My essays and book are based on personal experience.
+They're inspired by nature and informed by science.
+The Virginia Writers Club honored me with Golden Nib awards for nonfiction in 2021 (1st Prize) and 2023 (2nd Prize).
+Several essays are in the e-zine "Pulse: Voices from the Heart of Medicine."

 Literary memberships,